Red Line (Lagos Transit)

 The Red Line is a heavy rail service that runs from Marina to Agbado in Lagos, Nigeria and is developed by the Lagos Rail Mass Transit initiative managed by the Lagos Metropolitan Area Transport Authority (LAMATA).
 The line shares the right-of-way with the Lagos–Kano Standard Gauge Railway.
 Like the Blue Line, construction of the Red Line has been split into two phases.
 Once all sections are completed, the line will reach a length of 37 km.
 Similar to the Blue Line, this line is being constructed by CCECC.

 In September 2023, Governor Sanwo-Olu assured residents that the first phase of the line was 95% complete and would be finished by the end of the year.
-A ceremonial inauguration was held in February 2024, but regular passenger service from Agbado to Oyingbo started only on October 15, 2024; connecting with the future Purple Line at Agege.
+A ceremonial inauguration was held in February 2024, but regular passenger service from Agbado to Oyingbo started only on 15 October 2024; connecting with the future Purple Line at Agege.
 This first phase is 27 km in length and has 8 stations.
-Construction of the second phase, which will extend the line to Marina Station and connected it to the Blue and future Green Line, is currently ongoing.
+Construction of the second phase, which will extend the line to Marina Station and provide an interchange with the Blue and future Green Line, is currently ongoing.

 History

 The Red Line is a commuter rail system in Lagos, Nigeria, developed as part of the Lagos Rail Mass Transit initiative managed by the Lagos Metropolitan Area Transport Authority (LAMATA) Initially proposed in 2008, the rail system aimed to enhance transportation efficiency.
-Though construction of the Red Line officially began in 2021 costs estimate at $135 million.
+Construction of the Red Line officially began in 2021 costsing around $135 million.
 In January 2022, LAMATA acquired two Talgo VIII trains for the project and Intercity 125 High-Speed Trains (HSTs) from the UK in 2023, getting 11 locomotives and 11 coaches through the ROMIC Group.
 These trains were refurbished for use in Lagos' rail system.

-Contributing to its development, the Red Line was inaugurated on February 29, 2024, and the first phase opened to the public on 15 October 2024.
+Contributing to its development, the Red Line was inaugurated on 29 February 2024, and the first phase opened to the public on 15 October 2024.
 The 37-kilometre route runs from Agbado to Oyingbo.
 Unlike the electric-powered Blue Line, the Red Line operates with Diesel Multiple Units (DMU's) sharing tracks with the Lagos-Kano Standard Gauge Railway.
-The project also includes 10 vehicular bridges and pedestrian crossing to support safe transit.
+The project also includes 10 vehicular bridges and pedestrian crossings to support safe transit.
 Designed to improve mobility in Lagos, the Red Line is expected to contribute to reducing travel times and road congestion while facilitating urban transportation.

 Development plan

 Lagos State is financing construction of the Red Line with its own resources.
-The proposed advantages of the Red line are that is will allow commuters to spend less time travelling in the area by avoiding traffic jams which can take many hours to get through, whilst also being cheaper.
+The proposed advantages of the Red Line are that it will allow commuters to spend less time travelling in the area by avoiding traffic jams, which can take many hours to get through, whilst also being cheaper.
 A journey that would have taken two hours in traffic can now be taken in 15-30 minutes.
-The trains are electrified, and security has been provided to prevent vandalism.
+Security has been provided to prevent vandalism.

 Contractors

-The contract was awarded to the China Civil Engineering Construction Corporation (CCECC), with advisory services being provided by CPCS Transcom Limited.
+The contract was awarded to the China Civil Engineering Construction Corporation (CCECC), with advisory services being provided by CPCS Transcom.